sanmyyung/spotify/README.md

 ## Project Steps

 ### 1. Data Exploration
-Before diving into SQL, it’s important to understand the dataset thoroughly.
-The dataset contains attributes such as:
+Before starting with SQL analysis, gaining a thorough understanding of the dataset is crucial.
+This Spotify dataset includes key attributes such as:
-- `Artist`: The performer of the track.
+- `Artist`:  The performer or creator of the track.
-- `Track`: The name of the song.
+- `Track`: The title or name of the song.
 - `Album`: The album to which the track belongs.
-- `Album_type`: The type of album (e.g., single or album).
+- `Album_type`: Specifies the type of album, such as a single or an album.
 - Various metrics such as `danceability`, `energy`, `loudness`, `tempo`, and more.

 ### 4. Querying the Data